1. How Do I Listen to WKSU?

 12. How Do I Find Out More About an Event I Heard Promoted on WKSU?

 page for additional details on all arts and cultural events promoted on WKSU.
 For information on other area events, find links to organizations throughout the region in the Arts & Cultural Organizations

 section on ArtsLink.

 Information on events presented by WKSU, including Member Nights Out at the Movies, can be found on our Events page

 13. How Do I Find Out More About Kent State University?

 Visit the Kent State web site at kent.edu

 14. How Do I Find Out More About The Akron Roundtable?

-WKSU broadcasts monthly addresses by guest speakers at The Akron Roundtable at 8 p.m. on the day of the speech.
+WKSU broadcasts monthly addresses by guest speakers at The Akron Roundtable at 8 p.m. the week after the speech--typically airing the 4th Thursday of the month.
 For a list of up-coming speakers or to listen to archived material, visit akronroundtable.org

 or call (330) 836-7275.